acceleratedscience/openad-service-prop/README.md

-# Property Prediction for Small Molecules, Proteins, and Materials Science
+# Properties &nbsp;/&nbsp; Property Prediction for Small Molecules, Proteins, and Materials Science

 <!--
 The description & support tags are consumed by the generate_docs() script